 Advanced Windows Service Manager

-The tool includes a nice little feature to Scan Online, which will cross-check with online virus database like Virus Total, Process Library, Google etc. and give us more accurate result.
-With this online scan feature you really can reduce the false-positive’s rate.
+The tool includes a nice little feature to Scan Online, which will cross-check with online virus databases like Virus Total, Process Library, Google etc., and give us more accurate results.
+With this online scan feature, you really can reduce the false-positives rate.

 I’ll list the features that this application offers according to the developers.

 - Sophisticated Auto Analysis

 - Sort Feature based on the threat level